 It should be noted however that although “one-session” treatments are well established, therapists will often inform clients that the session is only the start – not the end – of their treatment and that they must continue to work – perhaps for months – to maintain and stabilize treatment gains.
 Clients will need to carry out maintenance tasks in their everyday life to promote treatment generalization.
 For example, for the treatment of specific phobias, maintenance tasks can include a commitment to not allowing oneself to escape or avoid interactions with the feared object or situation.
 Some therapists will provide more specific maintenance tasks such as frequently visiting a neighbor’s dog, providing spiders to take home, or recommending trips to skyscrapers.

-Therapists conduct work to ensure client understanding that therapy is a collaborative process: the therapist and client will work together to progress.
+A fully-qualified therapist will conduct work to ensure client understanding that therapy is a collaborative process: the therapist and client will work together to progress.
 Unlike visits to the doctor or a dentist, one-session therapy requires clients to actively participate in the session – and in the post-session period.